-Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an Imperial country retreat for much of its life.
+Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

-- Once a Habsburg hunting estate
+- A former Habsburg hunting estate

 - Current palace has origins in the late 1600s